Why is my phone getting so hot all of a sudden?

 Modern smartphones don’t like the heat.
 Their powerful processing units and large batteries are often contained within slim cases, making overheating a problem.
 But what do you do if your handset burns up?
-In the heat of the moment, you may look to put it somewhere cold; but this can cause long-term damage.
+In the heat of the moment, you may look to put it somewhere cold; but this can cause long-term damage further leading you to end up with a broken phone..

-There are many causes of phone overheating, from the sun to screentime, charging to streaming.
-Let’s review the different scenarios.
+There are many causes of overheating issues, from the sun to screentime, charging to streaming, even the phone case you use.
+Let’s review the different scenarios...

 If you enjoy lots of screentime, your battery will work hard to keep your smartphone functioning.
 This strains your handset’s electric circuits and increases temperature levels under the hood.
-So, it’s a good idea to give your phone a break and pop it down now and again.
+So, it’s a good idea to give your phone a break and pop it down now and again or the phone overheats.

 Contrary to popular opinion, charging to 100% isn’t the optimal amount.
 In fact, charging between 40%-80% prevents additional stress and phone overheating.
 Pro tip: boost battery levels during the day to avoid overcharging at night.